Electronic Luggage Tag & Tracker for Eviate

 Recognizable design

-A bold recognizable design was created for this new type of IoT device by startup brand Eviate, boasting a double e-ink screen and an ultra strong housing Numerous prototypes were tested to come up with the most secure way to fasten it to different types of luggage.
+A bold recognizable design was created for this new type of IoT device by startup brand Eviate, boasting a double e-ink screen, and integrated TSA lock, and an ultra strong housing.
+Numerous prototypes were tested to come up with the most secure way to fasten it to different types of luggage.
 The resulting flexible loop flows seamlessly from the rigid main body of the eTag.
 The overall design is clean and smooth with well-rounded edges to ensure robustness.

 The eTrack device goes inside the suitcase, allowing it to be tracked via a smartphone app.
 Travellers can feel a sense of security knowing where their luggage is at all times.
 The design language relates to the smooth minimalism of the eTag and includes a sturdy clip for fixation to the inside of the suitcase.